PURCHASE & STREAM

 Recently, Chris Thile took over hosting duties of Live from Here (formerly A Prairie Home Companion) in 2016 and released Thanks for Listening in late 2017 – a collection of songs written for Chris’ popular radio show.
 Chris Eldridge partnered with Julian Lage for the Mount Royal and Noam released his fourth solo album, the Universal Favorite.
 Both Mount Royal and Universal Favorite earned Grammy nominations and were produced by Gabe Witcher, who was also behind Sara Watkins’ latest, Young In All The Wrong Ways.
 Paul Kowert has been recording and touring with the Dave Rawlings Machine and recently released Unless, the debut album from Hawktail, Paul’s band with Jordan Tice, Brittany Haas and Dominick Leslie.

 Sign up with your email address to receive the latest news and updates from Punch Brothers.

-We are thrilled to announce that for the first time we will be offering exclusive Punch Brothers' Big Time Friend Packages during our upcoming summer tour.
+We are thrilled to be offering exclusive Punch Brothers' Big Time Friend Packages during our upcoming spring tour.
 You can get premium tickets, access to a pre-show performance and Q&A, two bags of our custom blended coffee courtesy of our friends at Madcap Coffee, a signed tour poster, limited-edition tote bag, and more.